What are Foundation Trusts?

 Foundation Trusts are a type of hospital which is independent from the Department of Health and run on a not-for-profit basis.
 Our Foundation Trust status allows people living near the hospital, patients, carers and staff to take an active role in shaping The Royal Marsden's future.

 They are accountable to their local community, patients and staff, who all have the right to become members.
-They are regulated by Monitor, an independent body, rather than the Department of Health.
+They are regulated by NHS Improvement, an independent body, rather than the Department of Health.

 What difference does this make?